Spam Court: Guilty of Sending to Inactive Subscribers?

 Spam in 2017: Anything you send that your recipient doesn’t care about.
+And that includes sending to inactive subscribers.

 At Klaviyo, we’re taking a stand to redefine what marketers consider spam.
 If you take a look into the inbox of literally anyone with an inbox, you’ll see messages that are irrelevant or inappropriate that don’t quite meet the legal definition of spam.
 We can and should do so much better for our, customers, our subscribers, and maybe even ourselves.